gelilaa/acme-web-design/development-strategy.md

 ### HTML

-- Create about.html templet
+- Create about.html template
-- Copy paste the header, footer ,newsletter from index.html
-- Add title  About
+- Put up title content
-- Add section and Aside
+-  Add aside what do we do section

 ### CSS
-- CSS stylings for the new section element and Aside sidebar id
-- global class “dark”
+- Add styling on new elements

 ## 7. User Story: Services

-__This template contains the detailed information over the services of the company, prices and contact section for getting a quote.__
+___As a site visitor, I want to know the services of the company, prices and contact section for getting a quote.__

 ### Branches